 While you engage in your comprehensive preparation as a music teacher, you also elect one of five specialty emphases: brass, choral/general, woodwind, percussion, or strings.
 This combination of knowledge and skills provides you with a level of flexibility in teaching that increases your marketability as a teaching professional.
 All options lead to the B.M. degree in music education while meeting the new requirements for initial teaching certification in New York State for levels birth to grade 12.

 Students who graduate from SU's undergraduate program in music education have the option to continue their education in our fifth-year master's program in music education.
-In this one-year graduate program, students may pursue either the master of music in music education degree or the master of science in music education degree.
+In this one-year graduate program, students may pursue either the master of music (M.M.) degree in music education or the master of science (M.S.) degree in music education.
 Both degrees fulfill the education requirement for professional teaching certification in New York State.